-Please note that if your child has been sick or has had diarrhea, they should not come back into school until 48 hours after the last time they have been ill.
+Please note that if your child has been sick or has had diarrhoea, they should not come back into school until 48 hours after the last time they have been ill.

 The Education Department informs parents that, “Under the Education (Guernsey) Law 1970, the Education Department is responsible for providing education for children between five and fifteen years of age.
 However, it is the responsibility of parents to ensure their children receive full-time education and, as far as possible, avoid any disruption to that education.”

 We have become increasingly concerned about the number of pupils who take one or two weeks family holiday during term time.
 This is particularly disruptive to a pupil’s learning as the work missed may not be readily caught up on.
 One week taken in the middle of a term, for example, will also therefore put that pupil’s progress at a disadvantage.
 Teaching staff will be under no professional obligation to set and mark work in these circumstances.
 The school has taken this policy in order to put the academic interests of the children first.

 As from September 2016, the Education Department state the following: